MAPSuio/spring-challenge18/Mapsistan/README.md

 They have managed to compile a list of every single road in the country, all of which go between exactly two cities.
 The list as been written to [a file](./input), where each city has been given an index in the range `[0,n)`.
-The file begins with a line `n m`.
-Here, `n` is the number of cities in Mapsistan, and `m` is the number of roads.
+The file begins with a line `n m`, where `n` is the number of cities in Mapsistan, and `m` is the number of roads.
 Afterwards, there are `m` lines on the form `i j`, where `i` and `j` are city indexes.
 Such a line indicates that there is a bidirectional road between city `i` and `j`.

-We say that two cities are connected if it is possible to reach one from the other by using any number of roads between them.

 In Mapsistan, all roads cost the same to build, no matter the length.
 Thus, the goal is to build as few roads as possible.
-What is the least number of new roads needed to connect all the cities of Mapsistan?
+What is the least number of new roads needed to make every city reachable from every other city in Mapsistan?